 How can North American congregations observe shmita in the New Year?

-The organization Shmita Rising suggests 100 ways North American Jews can make a difference, including
+Some of the ways North American Jews can make a difference, include

 - Planting a biodiverse garden focused primarily on perennial plants